AlexanderMarin69/CatchUp.github.io/README.md

 # Child Safety and CSAE Policy

-**Effective Date:** [Insert Date]
+**Effective Date:** 17/05/2025
-**Applies To:** [App Name] by [Developer Name]
+**Applies To:** CatchUp by Dublin One Technologies

-At [Developer Name], we are committed to providing a safe and respectful environment for all users of our application, **[App Name]**.
+At Dublin One Technologies, we are committed to providing a safe and respectful environment for all users of our application, **CatchUp**.
 We have zero tolerance for Child Sexual Abuse and Exploitation (CSAE) content or behavior on our platform.
 This page outlines our standards, policies, and actions related to child safety and CSAE.

 ---